-All candidates, excluding some judicial candidates, may choose to use no more than three\ words designating either (Cal.
+All candidates, excluding some judicial candidates, may choose to use no more than three words designating either (Cal.
 Elec.
 Code §13107(a)(3)):

-- their current principal professions, vocations, or occupations of the candidate, or - their previous principal professions, vocations, or occupations during the calendar year immediately preceding the filing of nomination documents if the candidate is not currently engaged a principal professions, vocations, or occupations.
+- their current principal professions, vocations, or occupations of the candidate, or - their previous principal professions, vocations, or occupations during the calendar year immediately preceding the filing of nomination documents if the candidate is not currently engaged in principal professions, vocations, or occupations.

 A candidate may engage in multiple principal professions, vocations or occupations, and may designate multiple principal professions, vocations or occupations.
 If a candidate proposes a ballot designation including multiple principal professions, vocations or occupations, the proposed ballot designation must (Cal.
-Admin.
-Code §20714(e)):
+Code of Regulations §20714(e)):

-- comply with the three\ word limitation,
+- comply with the three word limitation,

-- independently qualify as a "principal,"
+- must independently qualify as "principal,"

 - be separately considered by the elections official, and

 - be separated by a slash ("/").

-\For purposes of determining the word count of ballot designations, the following shall be considered as one word (Cal.
+For purposes of determining the word count of a ballot designation, the following shall be considered as one word (Cal.
 Elec.
 Code §13107(d)):